 1st FEBRUARY- 1st JULY 2024

-SEAGER is excited to announce Matchmaking, a four-part exhibition series exploring how and why artists make work with and about video games, organized by artist and curator Bob Bicknell-Knight.
+SEAGER is excited to announce Matchmaking, a four-part exhibition series exploring how and why artists make work with and about video games.

 The series of exhibitions will include artists who are inspired by and work within video game worlds, exploring a range of diverse ideas from the architecture of game spaces to violence, war and politics in the digital realm.
 The shows will include paintings, sculptures, prints, drawings, films, playable experiences and in-game performances.